Archives

 Differentiated Classrooms: Get to know your students

 One of the most important steps to creating differentiated instruction is taking the time to get to know your students, their interests, their learning styles, and any special needs they may have.
-Take the time to learn about each student’s strengths and areas of growth, so you can tailor your teaching and classroom accordingly.
+Take the time to learn about each student’s strengths and growth areas so you can tailor your teaching and classroom accordingly.

 Differentiated Classrooms: Create different learning spaces within the classroom.